 There is no way to solve the problem of object movement in the current ESI infrastructure.
 Either you will be invalidating many objects that really are valid, or you will be invalidating a template which has very little data actually modified.
 That is why a proposed solution needs to make additions to the ESI infrastructure.
-These additions, a mapping table that gets sent along with the template and an addition to the template format to allow inclusion of objects from the mapping table, allow for a new method of fragment-based caching, which we will denote as mapping table, which does not requires either the objects or the templates to be invalidated for spatial changes.
+These additions, a mapping table that gets sent along with the template and an addition to the template format to allow inclusion of objects from the mapping table, allow for a new method of fragment-based caching, which we will denote as mapping table, which does not require either the objects or the templates to be invalidated for spatial changes.
+The mapping table is just a list of the object ids and their corresponding URLs in a parse-able file.
 Thus, when a client retrieves a template, the client will also cache the mapping table that was sent with the template.
 When this client needs to fetch a fragment from the template, the identifier in the template is looked up in the mapping table, and then the fragment is fetched from the appropriate URL.
 The mapping table is relatively a small amount of data compared to the template and object sizes.
 When an object needs to be moved across a document, from one locations in the template into another, the only thing that needs to be updated is the mapping table.
 Thus, both the template and the objects continue to be cached and treated efficiently, while still allowing for object movement.
-The mapping table's small size and ease of use makes it optimal for these cases.